janverschelde/PHCpack/src/Python/PHCpy/README.txt

    IEEE Computer Society, 2001.
    Shortened version of Technical Report LBNL-46996.

+3. A. Leykin and J. Verschelde.
+   **Interfacing with the numerical homotopy algorithms in PHCpack.**
+   In N. Takayama and A. Iglesias, editors, *Proceedings of ICMS 2006*, volume 4151 of *Lecture Notes in Computer Science*, pages 354--360.
+Springer-Verlag, 2006.

-3. K. Piret:
+4. K. Piret:
    **Computing Critical Points of Polynomial Systems using PHCpack and Python.**
    PhD Thesis, University of Illinois at Chicago, 2008.

-4. A. J. Sommese, J. Verschelde, and C. W. Wampler.
+5. A. J. Sommese, J. Verschelde, and C. W. Wampler.
    **Numerical irreducible decomposition using PHCpack.**
    In *Algebra, Geometry, and Software Systems*, edited by M. Joswig and N. Takayama, pages 109-130.
 Springer-Verlag, 2003.

-5. J. Verschelde:
+6. J. Verschelde:
    **Algorithm 795: PHCpack: A general-purpose solver for polynomial systems by homotopy continuation.**
    *ACM Transactions on Mathematical Software*, 25(2):251--276, 1999.

+7. J. Verschelde:
+   **Modernizing PHCpack through phcpy.**
+   Preprint arXiv:1310.0056v1 [cs.MS] on a poster presented at EuroSciPy 2013, 21-24 August, Brussels, Belgium.

 Acknowledgments
 ===============